This certification program includes:

 To register:

-• Register for the class (link provided after interview)
+- Register for the course (link provided after interview)

 *For those practicing in areas without relevant licensing boards, exceptions can be made for non-licensed individuals with professional experience and training in bodywork and ethics.